About Us Bilateral Brief

 Indian Community

-- The Indian community in Azerbaijan comprises of around 1500 people, including professionals employed with international companies in the oil and gas sector, businessmen engaged in commodities trading, catering & restaurant business, construction workers on short-term contracts, and around 340 students studying in Azerbaijani colleges/universities.
+1. The Indian community in Azerbaijan comprises of around 1000 people, including professionals employed with international companies in the oil and gas sector, businessmen engaged in commodities trading, catering & restaurant business, and around 350 students studying in Azerbaijani colleges/universities.
 There are five Indian associations in Azerbaijan, viz., Indian Association Azerbaijan (IAA), Baku Malyalee Association (BMA), Baku Tamil Sangham (BTA), Azerbaijan Telugu Association (ATA), and Indian Student Association of Azerbaijan (ISAA), which work in close association with the Embassy.
 They regularly hold social events to celebrate major Indian festivals and events.
-The Indian community is very active, both professionally and socially.
+The Indian community is active, both professionally and socially.